ambreeze/react-ts-vscode-boilerpalte/README.md

 # react-ts-vscode-boilerpalte
-Boilerplate project for fully auto-linted and formatted React/Typescript using VSCode
+Boilerplate project for a Create React App generated app using TypeScript with ESLint and Prettier integration.